 Auto-Relist: More Powerful, More Risky

-The trade-off: you lose all engagement on the original listing (likes, comments, saves).
-And if the tool creates dozens of "new" listings in rapid succession, Depop's spam detection notices.
-Sellers have reported visibility drops and temporary restrictions after bulk relisting too aggressively.
+Full relisting — deleting an old listing and reposting it — delivers a bigger freshness boost than simple refreshing.
+But you lose all engagement on the original (likes, comments, saves).
+And if your tool creates dozens of "new" listings in rapid succession, Depop's spam detection notices.

 Depop explicitly discourages posting the same item multiple times per day.
 Automated bulk relisting that appears mechanical can trigger spam detection.
 If you use auto-relist, keep it to once every 1-2 weeks per item, stagger the timing, and never relist your entire shop at once.